When visiting a school, we often hear comments such as…

 Occasionally a school campus might have the right conditions to implement a carpool lane.
 A carpool lane is a specially designated area that carpoolers can use during the afternoon pick-up instead of waiting in the general pick-up line.
 The carpool lane varies from school to school.
 In some cases it might be a special area that is accessible only to carpoolers and in others it may be an alteration in the queuing system for the existing pick-up line.

 Your SchoolPool representative will evaluate the conditions at your school and provide recommendations on potential options for implementing a lane.
-To ensure that safety is first and foremost when developing a lane, SchoolPool will include our Safe Routes to School engineers to evaluate any and all recommendations.
+To ensure that safety is first and foremost when developing a lane, SchoolPool will include any necessary resources to evaluate any and all recommendations.

 The carpool lane is not only a benefit to families who have made the choice to carpool, but it can also encourage other families to start sharing the ride.